-Since its inception through September 30, 2018, Owl Rock has sourced potential investment opportunities from over 275 private equity sponsors and venture capital firms.
-We believe that the Adviser receives "early looks" and "last looks" based on its relationships, allowing it to be highly selective in the transactions it pursues.
+Since its inception through December 31, 2017, the Adviser has sourced potential investment opportunities from over 225 private equity sponsors.
+We believe that the Adviser receives "early looks" based on its relationships, allowing it to be highly selective in the transactions it pursues.